Home renovations

 Introduction

 Brisbane homeowners are often faced with a pivotal question: Is it better to renovate or knockdown and rebuild?
-With rising construction costs, evolving council regulations, and the desire for more liveable, future-ready homes, 2025 has made this decision more relevant than ever.
+With evolving construction pricing, more involved council regulations, and the desire for more liveable, future-ready homes, 2025 has made this decision more relevant than ever.

 This guide explores the pros and cons of each option so you can make the right choice for your block, your family, and your future.